-Ultimately, physical appearance more generally, not just in terms of an attractive face and/or an attractive body, “cue social categories and signify social status,” making physical appearance a “potentially critical locus of inequality” (Monk et al., 2021, p., 196).
-Although often overlooked in contemporary studies of social stratification, the social stratification of physical appearances was an important concern in the pioneering work of Max Weber on status (Weber, 1978, pp. 305-307, 926-937) as well as Thorstein Veblen’s analysis on conspicuous consumption and status attainment (Veblen, 1994).
-Also, Ervin Goffman (1951) paid particular attention to physical appearance in his analysis of “Symbols of class status.”
-According to Goffman there is shared knowledge of status symbols, which form the basis of status differentiation (and integration).
+Ultimately, physical appearance more generally, not just in terms of facial and/or body attractiveness, “cue social categories and signify social status,” making physical appearance a “potentially critical locus of inequality” (Monk et al., 2021, p.
+196).
+Although often overlooked in contemporary studies of social stratification, the social stratification of physical appearances was an important concern in the pioneering work of Max Weber on status (Weber, 1978, pp. 305–307, 926–937) as well as Thorstein Veblen’s analysis of conspicuous consumption and status attainment (Veblen, 1994).
+Additionally, Ervin Goffman (1951) paid particular attention to physical appearance in his analysis of “symbols of class status.”
+According to him, there is a shared knowledge of status symbols that form the basis for status differentiation (and integration).
 The use of status symbols is far from random.
-Instead, the behavior follows shared social rules where class-congruent use of status symbols is encouraged by different types of devices.
-These, according to Goffman, restrict “misrepresentation” or “fraudulent” use of the symbols.
-Thus, we can hypothesize that occupation status per se combined with physical appearance-based symbols of occupational status together formulated a double cue of status, which might come decisive in voting (see Figure 1).
-Some decades later, after Goffman’s analysis, Pierre Bourdieu famously analyzed the intertwinement of social class and physical appearance.
-According to Bourdieu (1984), class taste becomes materialized in the body, although he also recognised beauty in a form of “gift of nature” (Bourdieu, 1984, p.
+Instead, behavior follows shared social rules, with different types of devices encouraging the class-congruent use of status symbols.
+For Goffman, these devices restrict “misrepresentation” or the “fraudulent” use of the symbols.
+Thus, we hypothesize that occupational status per se, combined with physical appearance-based symbols of occupational status, forms a double cue of status, which might become decisive in voting (see Figure 1).
+Some decades after Goffman’s analysis, Pierre Bourdieu famously analyzed the intertwinement of social class and physical appearance.
+According to Bourdieu (1984), class taste becomes materialized in the body, although he also recognized beauty as a form of “gift of nature” (Bourdieu, 1984, p.
 204).
-Moreover, very recent research has shown how appearance-based cues of social class make a difference e.g. in “filter in” certain job candidates in some labor markets (De Keere, 2021; Friedman & Laurison, 2020; Mears, 2011).
-Also, very recent sociologists have shown how already young children are able to classify other people into occupational status categories using dress and other attributes of physical appearance as cues (Vandebroeck, 2021).
-Likewise, a similar type of process of occupational status recognition and “filtering in” may very likely take place in low-information political elections.
+Moreover, very recent research has shown that appearance-based cues of social class make a difference, for instance, in “filtering in” certain job candidates in some labor markets (De Keere, 2021; Friedman & Laurison, 2020; Mears, 2011).
+Furthermore, sociologists have recently shown that young children are already able to classify other people into occupational status categories using dress and other attributes of physical appearance as cues (Vandebroeck, 2021).
+A similar process of occupational status recognition and “filtering in” likely takes place in low-information political elections.

-However, it is widely acknowledged that physical appearance-based status characteristic cannot be examined without taking gender into account (Kuwabara & Thébaud, 2017; Monk et al., 2021; Sarpila et al., 2020; 2021).
-Again, according to the theory of status beliefs, gender is considered the primary cultural frame on the basis of which people classify each other (Ridgeway, 2011).
-Already Goffman (1951) suggested that attractiveness is a gender-specific status symbol, the use of which is however limited because of moral restrictions.
-More recent empirical research has indeed shown that physical attractiveness intersects with gender producing unfavorable outcomes for women (Frevert & Walker, 2014; Heilman & Eagly, 2008; Kuwabara & Thébaud, 2017).
-More specifically, a recent review on socio-economic outcomes of physical attractiveness shows that whereas men and women are equally likely to get rewarded from their physical attractiveness, women are more likely to get penalized because of how they look (Pajunen et al., 2021).
-Furthermore, studies on double standards suggested that social rules in terms of taking and getting advantage of one’s physical appearance are different for women and women; women are expected to attend to their physical appearance but more likely to disapproved of if they try to take an economic advantage than men engaging the same behavior (Kukkonen et al., 2018; Sarpila et al., 2020).
-In sum, we expect that occupational looks as a status characteristic interacts with gender in political context as well (see Figure 1).
+However, it is widely acknowledged that physical appearance-based status characteristics cannot be examined without taking gender into account (Kuwabara & Thébaud, 2017; Monk et al., 2021; Sarpila et al., 2020, 2021).
+Again, according to the theory of status beliefs, gender is considered the primary cultural frame that people use to classify each other (Ridgeway, 2011).
+Goffman (1951) already suggested that attractiveness is a gender-specific status symbol, whose use is nonetheless limited by moral restrictions.
+More recent empirical research has shown that physical attractiveness intersects with gender, producing unfavorable outcomes for women (Frevert & Walker, 2014; Heilman & Eagly, 2008; Kuwabara & Thébaud, 2017).
+More specifically, a recent review of the socio-economic outcomes of physical attractiveness indicates that although men and women are equally likely to be rewarded for their physical attractiveness, women are more likely to be penalized because of how they look (Pajunen et al., 2021).
+Furthermore, studies on double standards have suggested that social rules in terms of taking advantage of and benefitting from one’s physical appearance are different for men and women; women are expected to attend to their physical appearance but are more likely to be disapproved of if they try to gain an economic advantage than men engaging in the same behavior (Kukkonen et al., 2018; Sarpila et al., 2020).
+In sum, we expect that occupational looks as a status characteristic interact with gender in political contexts as well (see Figure 1).

 Empirical Analyses and Results